All About Copper

 Non-toxic Copper Cleaning Dip:

-To remove tarnish from copper, cover and soak copper jewelry in soy sauce, catsup or BBQ-sauce, then rinse and dry.
+To remove tarnish from copper, cover and soak copper jewelry in vinegar (white vinegar, apple cider vinegar, catsup or BBQ-sauce) Then rinse and dry.
 The acids in these condiments act as a natural tarnish remover.
+(Beware that anti-tarnish liquids like acidic vinegar can dull soft stones.)
 Finish the cleaning by rubbing jewelry with a soft cloth or handkerchief.

 Does your copper jewelry have a tarnish-resistant coating?